Menu

 • Optional orchestrator: snipara-orchestrator is installed only for production validation, proof gates, drift checks, or htask coordination.

-• Companion workflows: snipara-companion query, status, brief, timeline, handoff, plan, multi-query, orchestrate, load-document, upload, onboard-folder, chunk, events recent, session-bootstrap, task-commit, and managed workflow commands
+• Companion workflows: snipara-companion query, status, brief, timeline, handoff, plan, multi-query, orchestrate, load-document, upload, source init, onboard-folder, chunk, events recent, session-bootstrap, task-commit, code impact, memory invalidate, memory supersede, and managed workflow commands

 • Generated companion pack: .snipara/companion with client-aware command presets, local usage guidance, and a doctor report